FelipeCabeza16/SimpleBlueSkyTemplate/README.md

 THANKS FOR WATCHING :) in the project you can find my social networks.

-I expect that works for you, enjoy it and you can contact me for any question or suggest +1+1.
+I expect that works for you, enjoy it and you can contact me for any question or suggest .

-Mail incoming_envelope:
+Mail 📩📩:

 andresfelipecabeza16@gmail.com

-And you can follow or contact me on Twitter too.
+And you can follow or contact me on Twitter too 👍👍.

 https://www.twitter.com/FelipeCabeza16